Mantel Decorating Ideas

 1 short item placed to the other side of the small piece

-As shown in this example below, you can add more than 1 of each piece and still create a beautifully balanced triangle.
+As shown in this example above, you can add more than 1 of each piece and still create a beautifully balanced triangle.
 Just keep in mind that less is usually more and add one thing at a time until you find your ‘happy place’.

 So that’s it!
 Here’s a quick re-cap of Steps 1-4